 The first step in the process of creating crowns for teeth is a comprehensive evaluation with Dr. Doray.
-She will examine your teeth, gums, jaw joints, and other support structures of the mouth, carefully looking for signs of stress, decay or instability.
-Using diagnostic x-rays, molds, and impressions, she will gain a clear picture of the condition of your mouth to address any health or functional concerns during treatment.
+She will examine your teeth, gums, jaw joints, bite and smile, carefully looking for signs of stress, disease, instability or esthetic concerns.
+Using diagnostic x-rays, photos and models of your mouth she will gain a clear picture of the condition of your situation and what is needed to address any health, functional or esthetic concerns during treatment.

 Dr. Doray believes the treatment plan is the most important aspect of cosmetic and restorative dentistry to ensure long term success.
 The treatment plan is basically a set of blue prints which will set the path for the restorative procedure.
 Patients are involved in this process which may include digital imaging, 2-D and 3-D models.

-Once the treatment plan is finalized, Dr. Doray will apply a provisional restoration, or temporary crown, to be worn while the final dental crown is being created in a dental laboratory.
-The temporary dental cap will give you an opportunity to make sure you are happy with the look, feel and function of the proposed restoration as well as provide temporary protection to the tooth.
+Once the treatment plan is finalized for crowns and bridges, Dr. Doray will create a provisional restoration, that is a temporary crown or bridge, to be worn while the final dental restoration is being created in a dental laboratory.
+The temporary will give you an opportunity to make sure you are happy with the look, feel and function of the proposed restoration as well as provide temporary protection to the tooth.

 The final step in the process is the delivery of your crown or bridge.
 At this point the restoration is tried in, the fit, function and esthetics are assessed, and then the restoration is cemented or bonded in place.

 What is a dental bridge?

 Types of bridgework

 Removable Dental Bridge – generally reserved as a temporary or interim solution for missing teeth.
 There are various options such as a flipper tooth for plastic flexible partial.
 The cost may be much less than a fixed dental bridge, a removable dental bridge does not offer good long term benefits.